-Note: this option appears only if the router has an ISDN BRI module installed on this link and Logical ISDN Type is set to ISDN.
+Note: this option appears only if the Logical ISDN Type is set to ISDN.

 Link Set-Up Menu

-If the link has an ISDN BRI interface module and the logical ISDN type is Digital_Leased, the menu will be:
+If the Logical ISDN type is Digital_Leased, the menu will be:

-LINK SET-UP ?
-1 MENU Option 1.
-Physical link type 2.
-Link operation 3.
-Logical ISDN type 4.
-Phantom power detect 5.
-Link B channel Value "BRI" [enabled] [Digital_Leased [disabled] [B1] Description - Enable/disable link] - Detect phantom power - Assign B channel Enter option number, "=" - main menu, <tae< td="">3> - previous menu</tae<> 3> - previous menu
+'''

+LINK SET-UP 1 MENU

+Option

+Value

+Description

+1. Physical link type

+"BRI"

+2. Link operation

+[enabled]

+- Enable/disable link

+3. Logical ISDN type

+[Digital_Leased]

+4. Phantom power detect

+[disabled]

+- Detect phantom power

+5. Link B channel

+[B1]

+- Assign B channel

+Enter option number, "=" - main menu, <TAB> - previous menu

+'''

-The LINK SET-UP MENU allows the configuration the link connections on this IOLINK router.
+The LINK SET-UP MENU allows the configuration the link connections on this IOLINK SOHO.
 The options displayed for this menu will vary depending on what interface modules are installed on this router.